Biography Louise Stomps 1900 - 1988

 1930

-Death of the father.
-She creates the gravestone sculpture Mother Earth for her father's grave at the Berlin-Zehlendorf cemetery.
+Death of her father.
+She creates the gravestone sculpture Mother Earth for her father's grave in the Berlin-Zehlendorf cemetery.
 Also buried there are her brother V.O.
-Stomps, her daughter Inge and she herself.
+Stomps, her daughter Inge and herself.

 [Vestal virgin, 1932, height 197 cm, oak | private collection]